An Exact Solver for Submodular Knapsack Problems

 Assume that there exists a set $X\subseteq C(S)$ with $w(X)\leq B-w(S)$ and $f(S\cup X) > k(S)$.
 Then, we have

 which yields a contradiction and thereby proves the claim. \end{proof}

-Theorem~\ref{th15} provides a straightforward method for applying a pruning test during the iterative ordering of the candidate set $C(S)$ of a node $S\neq \emptyset$.
-To incorporate this pruning test into each call of $\sn$, a natural choice is to set $k(S)=s^*$ for every node $S$ where $\sn$ is invoked, with $s^*$ denoting the best-known objective value in the current call $\sn(S)$.
-Accordingly, we define:
+Theorem~\ref{e_th2} provides a straightforward rule for pruning a node $S\neq\emptyset$ during the iterative ordering of the candidate set $C(S)$.
+To incorporate this pruning rule into Algorithm~\ref{e_alg1}, we set $k(S)=s^*$ for each node $S\neq \emptyset$ on which $\sn$ is called, with $s^*$ being the current best-known solution value in that call, as set in Line~\ref{e_alg1l2} of Algorithm~\ref{e_alg1}.
+Accordingly, we define the following: